GarrettHaley/docker-ce/README.md

 ### Login to your Docker Account
 Let's login to the docker account we just recently created.
 We'll need this later when we push our new docker images to the Hub.

-First, create a file that holds one line consisting of your password `echo "mypassword" > ~/.docker/creds`
+First, create a file that holds one line consisting of your password:<br />
+`echo "mypassword" > ~/.docker/creds`

-Double check that your DockerHub password is located in that file
+Double check that your DockerHub password is located in that file:<br />
 ```
 cat ~/.docker/creds
 mypassword
 ```

-Login to docker
+Login to docker:<br />
 `docker login --username centostutorial --password-stdin < ~/.docker/creds`

-You are now logged in!
+You are now logged in!<br />

 ### Create the Server (Using Dockerfiles!)
 Next, let's build the docker image for the server using Dockerfiles and our repository.